iscaswcm/How_to_Use_CudaTracerLib_on_Linux_Like_OS/README.md

 Features:

-    A complete example how to use CudaTracerLib library, and with a carlibration in shell.
+    (1) A complete example how to use CudaTracerLib library, and with a carlibration in shell.

+	(2) hostExample will read config from cudatracerlib.ini, if no special command line parameters given.

+	(3) Any parameter offered by command line option is prior to the couterpart given by cudatracerlib.ini.

 How to use: